by Freddy Tran Nager, Found of Atomic Tango + Aficionado of Daring Branding…

 More importantly, it’s what Eating the Big Fish author Adam Morgan would call a “symbol of re-evaluation” — a product or message that cuts through the clutter and makes not just a statement, but a MOTHER@#$@$#!
 STATEMENT!!!

 It’s also the kind of MOTHER@#$@$#!
-STATEMENT!!! necessary to go viral in an age when 48 hours of video are uploaded to YouTube every minute, and young males can stream much harsher media (like “Spartacus” reruns) on demand at Netflix.
+STATEMENT!!! necessary to go viral in an age when several days worth of video are uploaded to YouTube every minute, and young males can stream much harsher media (like “Spartacus” reruns) on demand at Netflix.
 To reach your target market, being mild-mannered no longer cuts it (or cuts through).

 So you did what it takes.
 Will it work?
 Will young males not only watch your video, but also ditch their swooshes and rush out to wear K-Swiss because, you know, they WANT to be associated with the brand?
 Because they now IDENTIFY with it?